Whale Watching in Richmond, BC

 A once-in-a-lifetime experience, right off BC’s coast.

 There’s something to be said about the majesty of watching these giants of the sea in all their glory while your boat skips along BC’s coastal waters.
 While Orcas are often the main attraction, humpback, gray, and minke whales can be seen depending on the time of year.
 Keep an eye out for the Orcas of the Salish Sea, three pods (families) of resident Orcas that live and play in the waters off the BC and Washington coast.

 You’ll embark on your journey from the historic village of Steveston on a state-of-the-art, Coast Guard-certified boat featuring washrooms and other amenities.
 Your professional guide and naturalists will provide you with knowledge about local marine life and ecosystems, with some vessels providing hydrophones to hear the sound of whales vocalizing.

 Taking place between April and October (whale migration season), expeditions weave through the Strait of Georgia towards the Gulf and San Juan Islands.
-Operators maintain a distance of 100 yards (around 100 metres) from the whales, according to guidelines established by the Pacific Whale Watch Association, to give you an excellent view while respecting the whales’ wild habitat.
+Operators maintain a set distance from the whales, according to guidelines established by the Pacific Whale Watch Association, to give you an excellent view while respecting the whales’ wild habitat.
 Don’t forget your camera!

 Sea Lions, Eagles, and More